10 Plants That Are Hardy In Drought

 Oregano (Origanum spp.)
 Oregano's culinary and ornamental value make it a versatile choice for water-wise gardening.
 This aromatic herb hails from the Mediterranean and is well-suited for dry conditions.
 Its low water requirements and resistance to drought make it an easy-to-grow option for novice and experienced gardeners.

 Sage (Salvia spp.)
-Sage, a member of the mint family, encompasses a diverse group of plants with varying foliage colors and flower shapes.
+He is a member of the Mint family.
+It encompasses a diverse group of plants with varying foliage colors and flower shapes.
 Many sage species are well-adapted to drought conditions, thriving in sunny spots with minimal water.

 Their aromatic leaves and attractive flowers make them a beloved addition to landscapes focused on water conservation.
 Cacti Cacti are the most iconic example of drought-resistant plants.
 With their unique shapes and sizes, these succulents have evolved to store water in their stems, enabling them to survive in arid environments.
 From the towering saguaro to the prickly pear, cacti offer various options for creating captivating, low-water gardens.

 Lantana (Lantana spp.)
 Lantana's clusters of vibrant flowers, available in a spectrum of colors, add a splash of beauty to drought-tolerant landscapes.
-Lantana is remarkably resilient and requires little water once established.
+Once established, it is remarkably resilient and requires little water.
 Its ability to attract pollinators and its heat tolerance make it an asset in drought-prone regions.

 Conclusion As the world grapples with changing climate patterns and limited water resources, embracing drought-tolerant plants becomes a responsible and practical approach to landscaping.